Patches and Overlays¶

 File systems on Linux machines¶

-Linux filesystems work a little different.
+Linux filesystems work a little differently.
 On Linux, every drive is treated like a folder.
 A Linux system always has a so called root that loosely corresponds conceptually to the drive letter C:

 on a Windows machine.
 The root is always referred to by the symbol /